PureHolisticWellness lotus logoPureHolisticWellness

 Oat and (Coconut) Milk Bath Recipe

 Pour 1 cup colloidal oatmeal and 1 cup powdered milk into a warm bath.
 Relax and enjoy the benefits.
-After my day of gardening, I soaked for around 15-20 minutes to not only ease my distressed skin but give it an overall drink.
+Soaking for around 15–20 minutes may help ease distressed skin while giving it an overall moisture boost.
 It is particularly good for those with eczema, or if you have really dry skin that feels itchy.

 Green tea: not just a hot brew, but an incredible skincare ingredient as well.
 The benefits of green tea for the skin are numerous as it is abundant in polyphenols and antioxidants when you use green tea on the Skin.